 Formentera, the last paradise of the Mediterranean.

-The island of Formentera belongs to the Balearic Islands, which also consists of the islands of Mallorca, Menorca and Ibiza.
-With its extension of only 83 square kilometres, it is the smallest of all and is located south of Ibiza, just 2 nautical miles away (about 3 km).
-Formentera has no airport and is accessible only by the sea.
-To get to Formentera you will have to take a flight to Ibiza, go to the port (not far from the airport) and take a ferry that will get you to Formentera in just 30 minutes.
+The island of Formentera belongs to the Balearic Islands, which also inclueds the islands of Mallorca, Menorca and Ibiza.
+With its size of only 83 square kilometres, it is the smallest of all and is located south of Ibiza, just 2 nautical miles away (about 3 km).
+Formentera does not have an airport and is only accessible by the sea.

 Despite its small size, Formentera enjoys a large stretch of coast (69 km) and the presence of numerous beaches, small coves and enchanted places will soon make you forget stress and everyday problems.